Austin Riley Player Props: Braves vs. Royals

 Austin Riley At The Plate

-- Riley is batting .327 with two doubles, three home runs and nine walks.
+- Riley is hitting .316 with two doubles, three home runs and nine walks.

-- He ranks 30th in batting average, 20th in on base percentage, and 43rd in slugging among qualifying hitters in MLB play.
+- Among qualifying batters in MLB, his batting average ranks 41st, his on-base percentage ranks 37th, and he is 50th in the league in slugging.

-- Riley enters this game on a five-game hitting streak.
-Over the course of his last outings, he's hitting .350 with one homer.
+- Riley enters this game on a six-game hitting streak.
+In his last outings, he's hitting .318 with one homer.

-- Riley has reached base via a hit in 12 games this season (of 14 played), and had multiple hits in four of those games.
+- Riley has picked up a hit in 13 of 15 games this season, with multiple hits four times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.